Deepan-Karmakar/p5.js-tutorial/Inline-documentation.md

 ###Generating documentation

+Run `grunt requirejs:yuidoc_theme` once first to generate all local files needed.
+Run it again anytime you make changes to the core JS files behind the yuidoc reference page.
+These are changes in files located in the yuidoc-p5-theme-src folder, NOT inline documentation changes to src.
+This regenerates the templates, then run `grunt yui` to regenerate the referenced based on the updated theme.

 Run `grunt yui` to regenerate documentation without recompiling the code.
 You can view it locally in docs/reference (note that you need to be running a server for it to display correctly).
 If you notice the page not updating, try deleting the `reference/` folder and running the command again.

-Run `grunt requirejs:yuidoc_theme` if you have made changes to the core JS files behind the yuidoc reference page (not inline documentation changes to src).
-This regenerates the templates, then run `grunt yui` to regenerate the referenced based on the updated theme.

 Periodically, the reference folder is manually copied over to p5js.org.